 This is the end that you, as a teacher, started with when you were planning.

 During this final stage, students will be required to organize all of the information they have gathered in order to share it with others.
 This holds students accountable for all of the learning they have done to this point.
-They will have the opportunity to use the 21st century skills of creativity and innovation, communication and collaboration.
-Students may be creating a life-size model, making a brochure persuading people to visit a particular landform, creating their own business, reenacting an experience they were part of during the field experience, or any multitude of presentations.
+They will have the opportunity to use the 21st-century skills of creativity and innovation, communication, and collaboration.
+Students may be creating a life-size model, making a brochure persuading people to visit a particular landform, creating their own business, reenacting an experience they were part of during the field experience or any multitude of presentations.
 They will study and critique each other’s work to ensure that they are presenting their best product.

-Invite others to come see what students have learned.
+Invite others to come to see what students have learned.
 Invite students in other grades who are studying similar topics.
 Invite parents, administrators, community members, and the guest experts that helped you in the beginning.
 Or go out into the community to present your project to those who would be interested in the results of your projects!
 Students will practice communication and presentation skills.
 You will be amazed by how well students perform when they are engaged in a topic and held accountable for their learning.

 With lecture-style learning becoming obsolete, Project-Based Learning is a fun way for teachers to facilitate learning and engage students.
-It can be implemented at any level of learning, and builds on both content standards and 21st century skills.
-It allows for topics to be integrated across content areas, and promotes collaboration among students and teachers.
-PBL encourages students and teachers to be creative, and innovative, and think about long term retention and application of knowledge.
+It can be implemented at any level of learning and builds on both content standards and 21st-century skills.
+It allows for topics to be integrated across content areas and promotes collaboration among students and teachers.
+PBL encourages students and teachers to be creative, and innovative, and think about long-term retention and application of knowledge.
 As a teacher, you will be responsible for a lot of planning and preparing, but it will be totally worth it for you and your students!

 4 Things All Project-Based Learning Teachers Must Do